 This is a pretty good thing in real life, where you can guarantee people will sit around until the end of the game.
 However, this was not the case for online mahjong, where players had all to win and nothing to lose.

-As soon as one player fell too much behind, they would disconnect and quit the game.
+As soon as one player fell too much behind, they would simply disconnect and quit the game.

 This is the equivalent of playing Online Poker Tournaments, calling all in as soon as you get to the table, then leaving after losing.
 Over and over.